OpnBrdrsAdvct/hate-symbols/README.md

 # Hate Symbols Collection
-Collection of 214 far-right hate symbols, including descriptions, a spreadsheet with links to sources, 1215 images (photos and vector illustrations in .webp format), and a single-page html web file (no JavaScript; pure HTML) for local/offline viewing of the entire dataset.
+Collection of 214 far-right hate symbols, including descriptions, a spreadsheet with links to sources, 1215 images (photos and vector illustrations in .webp format), and a single-page html web file (no JavaScript; pure HTML & CSS) for local/offline viewing of the entire dataset.

 ## Content Warning
 :warning: **Please Note: This repo contains NSFW, uncensored content, including potentially hateful imagery, graphic/violent symbolisms, offensive/discriminatory photos, etc., and is primarily being made available as an alternative source for students, researchers, and journalists.**